Benkol003/HyperloopUI/README.md

 then run bin/build.sh .

 ## Windows Specifics
+Set the path to yor qt install in CMakeLists.txt ( set (CMAKE_PREFIX_PATH ...)

 bin/build.sh needs to be run from a qt developer terminal.

 Running **windeployqt** will install the DLL dependencies in the current folder so that the executable can be run outside of the qt terminal.